Inside Semenyo's big money move: Why Arsenal lost Ghanaian forward to Man City

 Beyond the numbers, his energy and movement have injected fresh life into a side chasing four trophies.
 Yet the story could have unfolded differently.

-According to Ghanaian journalist Michael Akomeah, Semenyo was offered to Arsenal before City made their move.
+According to Ghanaian journalist Michael Akomeah, Semenyo was offered to Arsenal before Manchester City made their move.

 The player was open to joining the north London outfit, a club he supported growing up.

 However, he was not their top target.
 Akomeah suggests he ranked third on Arsenal’s shortlist, behind Rafael Leao and Eberechi Eze.
-That decision opened the door for Manchester City to step in decisively.
+That decision opened the door for Manchester City to step in.

 City presented their sporting vision and long-term plan.
 That pitch convinced the London-born forward that the Etihad was the right stage for the next chapter of his career.
 Looking at his early performances, the choice appears inspired.